wp-plugins/cms2cms-automated-tumblr-to-wp-migration/readme.txt

 Tags: tumblr to wordpress, tumblr to wordpress mirgation, convert tumblr to wordpress, migrate tumblr to wordpress Requires at least: 3.0.0
 Tested up to: 3.8
-Stable tag: 3.1.5
+Stable tag: 3.1.6
 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin will help you transfer your site content (pages, posts, images, tags)  from Tumblr to WordPress easily and very fast in just a few mouse clicks - no coding skills needed.
+This plugin will help transfer your site content (pages, posts, images, tags) from Tumblr to WordPress very fast in just a few mouse clicks.

 == Description ==